quanyang/quanyang.github.io/_posts/blog/2016-12-08-part-1-continuous-pwning.md

 With that, we can then begin to run the tool against all the PHP files in the plugins downloaded.
 As the tool is written in Python, we can easily write a Python script to enumerate all PHP files and to run the tool against one-by-one.

-In order to speed things up, I also make use of multiprocessing in Python to test 4 different plugins at any instance.
+In order to speed things up, I also make use of multiprocessing in Python to test 4 different plugins at any instant.

 Based on initial testing without true verification of exploitability, it detected a total of **712** possible vulnerability within the top 1000 plugins!
-However, some of them could be false positives and needs further testing. :)
+However, some of them could be false positives and needs further testing to verify.

 {% highlight bash linenos %}
 root@ubuntu-512mb-sgp1-01:/wp_research# python consolidate.py